sathomas/jsDataV.is/src/text/ch2/02-zooming-panning.md

 });
 ```

 Here, we call the jQuery extension `plot` (from the flot library) and pass it three parameters.
-The first parameter identifies the <span class="smcp">HTML</span> element which should contain the chart, and the second parameter provides the data as an array of data series.
+The first parameter identifies the <span class="smcp">HTML</span> element that should contain the chart, and the second parameter provides the data as an array of data series.
 These series contain regions we defined earlier, plus a label to identify each series.
 The final parameter specifies options for the plot.
-We'll keep it simple for this example—the only option we're including tells flot to position the legend in the top-left (or northwest) corner of the chart.
+We'll keep it simple for this example—the only option we're including tells flot to position the legend in the top-left (northwest) corner of the chart.

 Figure NEXTFIGURENUMBER shows the resulting chart.